-- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2011 together with the Reports of the Directors and Auditors thereon. - 2.
-To approve payment of Directors' fees in respect of the financial year ended 31 December 2011.

-3. To re-elect Mr Lin, Kai-Hsuan who retire in accordance to Article 130 of the Company's Articles of Association.

-- 4. To pass the following resolutions pursuant to Section 129(6) of the Companies Act, 1965: - (i) "THAT Datuk Mohd Zain Bin Omar, who retires pursuant to Section 129 of the Companies Act, 1965 be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next Annual General Meeting."

-(ii) "THAT Mr Lin, Tsai-Rong, who retires pursuant to Section 129 of the Companies Act, 1965 be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next Annual General Meeting."

-5. To re-appoint Messrs Ernst & Young as the Auditors of the Company and to authorize the Board of Directors to fix their remuneration.

-6. As Special Business:
+- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2012 together with the Reports of the Directors and Auditors thereon. - To approve payment of Directors' fees in respect of the financial year ended 31 December 2012. - To re-elect Mdm Lin Hsu, Li-Chu who retires in accordance to Article 128 of the Company's Articles of Association. - 4.
+To pass the following resolutions pursuant to Section 129(6) of the Companies Act, 1965: - (i) "THAT Datuk Mohd Zain Bin Omar, who retires pursuant to Section 129 of the Companies Act, 1965 be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next Annual General Meeting." - (ii) "THAT Mr Lin, Tsai-Rong, who retires pursuant to Section 129 of the Companies Act, 1965 be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next Annual General Meeting." - 5.
+To re-appoint Messrs Ernst & Young as the Auditors of the Company and to authorize the Board of Directors to fix their remuneration. - 6.
+As Special Business:

-To consider and if thought fit, pass the following resolution:
+To consider and if thought fit, pass the following Ordinary Resolutions: